Grateful for the message of chinese good fortune from Iceland

 Senior Firestarter at @BBCRD, ex @bbcbackstage, emergent tech expert, social geek, community wrangler & interested in the future of storytelling in new mediums

 We live in incredible times with such possibilities that is clear.
-Although its easily dismissed by looking at the next UK general election or at the endless denial about explainable algorithms.
+Although its easily dismissed by looking at the next US election or at the endless denial about explainable algorithms.

 To quote Buckminster Fuller "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."

 You are seeing aspects of this happening with Finland’s new prime minister, Sanna Marin at the age of 34, focusing on climate change - https://www.theguardian.com/world/2019/dec/12/worlds-youngest-pm-brushes-aside-media-furore-at-eu-debut

 Ian thinks: This is a serious challenger for so much of the encrypted systems we rely on daily.

 Why do people listen to Greta?

 Ian thinks: Makes a really strong point about creativity.
 It something I also worry we forget as it doesn't conveniently fit our tired metrics.

 Ian thinks: Mariana makes some great points about different types of value.

 Ian thinks: Defining yourself in opposition to something else, doesn't give you enough conceptual space is why I always quoting Buckminster Fuller